 Competition history

 Competition policy has constantly evolved throughout the world since the late 19th century.
-We cannot understand the economy as we know it today without also knowing the history of competition.
+To understand the economy of today, we must also understand the history of competition.

 A brief guide to competition